TheRyanMiller/theryanmiller.github.io/_posts/2020-06-17-testing-in-javascript-with-jest.md

 - Jest
 ---

-#
+# A Foray into Javascript Testing with Jest

+*This blog post is incomplete.
+But I will be getting back to it soon!*

-`npm i jest --save-dev` command to tell npm you just want this package to be used in DEV once jest is installed, use `npm test` to tet using jest naming convention is to name test files same as file you want tested.
+`npm i jest --save-dev` command to tell npm you just want this package to be used only in DEV once jest is installed

+Naming convention for tests is to name the test file the same as file you want tested, but add a `.test.js` instead of simply `.js`.
 So for example, the test for `script.js` would be `script.test.js`

-in test file, import function you want to test
+Use `npm test` to test using jest